pyladiesams/NLP-beginner-nov2020/README.md

 A Google account so you can access the Colab notebook.

 ## Usage
-Click on the link provided above to access the notebook.
+* Click on the link provided above to access the notebook.
+* Create a copy of the notebook in Google Drive to avoid interference with the shared notebook being used for the workshop.
+In the menu options: File > Save a copy in Drive.
+This will open a copy of the notebook in a new window.

 ## Video record
 Will be available within 1-2 weeks after the event